hzeller/folve/README.md

 Overview
 --------

+Folve provides a filesystem that convolves files on-the-fly as a media server or application reads them.
+This helps in cases where media servers or applications do not provide an independent convolve option, but only can read files.

 The Folve FUSE filesystem takes a path to a directory of FLAC files, and provides these files at a mount point.
 Other file formats than FLAC should work as well, but not all are working well for streaming yet (and before you ask: MP3 is not